marekpetrik/CRAAM/README.md

 Omit `--user` to install the package for all users rather than just the current one.

-## Installing R interface ##
+## Installing R inIerface ##

 The R interface is experimental and has very limited functionality.
 Method signatures are expected to change.

-The package can be installed directly from the github repository using devtools:
+Te package can be installed directly from the github repository using devtools:
 ```R
 library(devtools)
 devtools::install_github("marekpetrik/craam/rcraam")